sakamies/memelib/README.md

 ## ignore

-TODO: ignore should work just like removeEventListener
+Not implemented yet, will work as the opposite of listen.
+Just like removeEventListener.

 ## change